ayeseeem/desipartart/README.md

 - [ ] Keep track of dates and warn if log is not in chronological order (implying `--reverse` was not used to create the log).
   - Or better yet, automatically detect/fix order
+  - Does order matter if not using/following renames?

+### Visualisation Details ###

+- [x] Display shorter filenames? (what about duplicates?)
+- [ ] Is there a "pending" animation we can add to graph?
+- [ ] Highlight linked files when you select a Node.
+Or an Edge.

 ### Implementation Details ###